LouisD18/18-DOF-Hexapod/README.md

 # 18-DOF-Hexapod
-Development of an 18 DOF personal Hexapod.
-In April 2026, I started to build a 6 legged robot controlled through Arduino as a hobby project.
+This project documents the development of an 18-DOF hexapod robot I began designing and building in April 2026.
+The mechanical system, electronics, controller, and locomotion software were developed from scratch as an independent robotics project.

 Features:
 - Tripod gait genereation